Hi and happy Feel-Good Monday!

 But what once felt like an unhealthy obsession now feels fun, inspiring, and fulfilling.
-I get excited over new healthy snacks to try.
+I get excited over new healthy snacks to try and new foods to feed our baby.
 I rejoice when the new season's veggies and fruits pop up at the farmers market.
 I delight over healthy home-cooked meals and the healthy desserts I make to go along with them!

 So getting back to our client…While I couldn't guarantee that she wouldn't be thinking about food a lot, what I explained was this: That we would transform her relationship with food, so that what felt like an unhealthy obsession could be morphed into one where she enjoyed her food even more than she had been, where she didn't feel controlled by her food choices (or out of control with what she was eating), and where she would gradually feel really excited and ready to make loving, nourishing food choices for herself — without force, or restriction.

 This is what our client wanted, and what I think we all want: To make healthy choices with ease, with pleasure, and with fun.
 To find a way of eating that is sustainable, that doesn't feel like a constant struggle, and that gets the results we seek (in her case, she was looking to reach her ideal weight and get rid of life-long digestive issues).